 Generally speaking, the language can be considered difficult to learn.
+It is not easy to keep up with all the peculiarities of foreign languages, so people have created different tools to help you figure it out.
+They all have a unique approach to their customers, so it's up to you to decide who wins the competition of Cambly vs italki.
 Unlike English, the Portuguese language is binary, meaning that it only contains masculine and feminine gender in the words.
 Adjectives vary in gender, as do the articles that precede them.
 The verbs conjugations in Portuguese are usually classified as irregular, and for each person, different verb conjugation is used.
 However, there are several words that, despite the same phonetics and spelling, in certain contexts have different meanings.
 The same applies to the different accents spoken in Portugal and other Portuguese-speaking nations.

 Similar to the other languages of Southern Europe, Portuguese derives essentially from the Latin spoken in the Roman Empire.
 This derivation confers a similarity between the different languages spoken in this European region.

 When the Romans invaded the Iberian Peninsula, those who populated the region spoke other languages and dialects.
 One of the policies of the Roman emperors was to make Latin the only language spoken in the empire.
 The population spoke Vulgar Latin, which over the years was mixed with the existing languages, creating new dialects, named “romanços.”
 With the advance of time and with the future Arab invasions, the Romance changed due to contact with the Arabic language.
 Even today this contact is evident in the Portuguese language and can be seen in the words that begin with “al”, most of which are of Arabic origin.